Lighthouses of Abkhazia

 flash every 3 s.
 Lantern mounted atop a 35 m (115 ft) building.
 No photo

-available, and Google's satellite view does not reveal a suitable building.
+available, but Bing's satellite view shows tall buildings at the listed location.
 This light marks Mys (Cape) Souksu, about 3 km (2 mi) west

 of Gudauta, near a military airfield.
 Site status unknown.
 Admiralty E5721; NGA 19200.